kean/articles/2021-06-02-lazy-image.markdown

 <span class="p">}</span>
 </code></pre></div></div>

 `LazyImage` uses [Nuke](https://github.com/kean/Nuke) for loading images and has many customization options.
 But it's not just that.
-It also supports progressive images, it has GIF support powered by [Gifu](https://github.com/kaishin/Gifu) and can even play short videos, which is [a much more efficient](https://web.dev/replace-gifs-with-videos/).
+It also supports progressive images, it has GIF support powered by [Gifu](https://github.com/kaishin/Gifu) and can even play short videos, which is [a much more efficient](https://web.dev/replace-gifs-with-videos/) way to implement animated images.

 You can learn more about `LazyImage` in the [repository](https://github.com/kean/NukeUI).
 And in this post, I'll quickly go over some of the design decisions.